Baighasan/Chat-Royale/README.md

 The streaming implementation supports the following events:

-- `content_delta`: Text content from Claude
+- `content_delta`: Text content from OpenAI
-- `tool_use_start`: When Claude starts using a tool
+- `tool_use_start`: When OpenAI starts using a tool
 - `tool_input_delta`: Tool input parameters being built
 - `tool_execution_start`: When tool execution begins
 - `tool_result`: Tool execution results
 - `tool_error`: Tool execution errors
-- `message_stop`: End of Claude's response
+- `message_stop`: End of OpenAI's response

 ### Setting up MCP Tools

 1. Start your MCP server (e.g., on `http://127.0.0.1:8000/mcp`)
 2. The backend will automatically connect and discover available tools
-3. Tools will be available to Claude in conversations
+3. Tools will be available to OpenAI in conversations

 ## Development